NAVIGATION TECHNOLOGY SATELLITE – 3 (NTS-3)

 UPGRADED CONTROL FOR THE DIGITAL AGE

-The NTS-3 ground control segment was designed by Parsons Corporation to be at the forefront of USSF enterprise approaches to satellite command and control (C2).
+The NTS-3 ground control segment was designed to be at the forefront of USSF enterprise approaches to satellite command and control (C2).
 One goal is to move from stove piped ground systems, each designed for a single mission and with little to no applicability to different space systems, to a more modular C2 architecture with software components that can support multiple DoD satellite systems.

 NTS-3 ground control is also moving into the future by leveraging commercially-available services such as ground antennas and monitoring receivers.
 This will increase opportunities for contact time with the satellite while reducing dependence on strained government antenna resources.
-Additionally, deploying NTS-3 C2 software capabilities onto a secure and governmentcertified cloud platform will create a more robust set of options that are not as constrained by geographic or physical constraints.
+Additionally, deploying NTS-3 C2 software capabilities onto a secure and government certified cloud platform will create a more robust set of options that are not as constrained by geographic or physical constraints.

 The NTS-3 control segment allows for easier data sharing, enhanced situational awareness, and collaboration across multiple program partners across the United States.
 By demonstrating ways of effectively managing system complexity across space, ground control, and user equipment segments, NTS-3 will develop lessons learned and meaningful test data to transition to future DoD programs.